mjordan/islandora_bprocess_ocr/README.md

 ## Installation

-Install and get the OCR REST server working, then install this module as usual, see [this](https://drupal.org/documentation/install/modules-themes/modules-7) for further information.
+Install and get the OCR REST server working, then install this module as usual; see [this](https://drupal.org/documentation/install/modules-themes/modules-7) for further information.

 ## Configuration

-Go to admin/islandora/tools/bprocessocr and add the URL of your OCR REST server.
+You will need to configure the URL of your ORC REST server at admin/islandora/tools/bprocessocr.